 1. Breast Milk

 Breast milk is the best source of weight gain for babies till one year.
 Follow the WHO recommendation of breastfeeding your baby exclusively for the first six months and frequently after that.
 When breastfeeding, make sure you empty one breast completely before moving to the next.
 This is because the milk the baby gets at the beginning of the feeding is the thinner fore milk, and the fat-rich hind milk comes after that.
+Food for 6 month baby to gain weight is mostly breastmilk at this stage.
+But after the completion of 6 months you can start slowly increasing the below foods.

-Traditional Indian Baby Foods
+How to increase baby weight with Traditional Indian Baby Foods ?

 Your baby is more likely to take to the traditional food of your area, and most of these are excellent for weight gain.
 Here are the most popular weight gaining baby foods listed below.